k0ch3gar/geometric_lib/docs/README.md

 # Math formulas for different shapes
-Functions for fast calculation for Square, Triangle, Rectangle and Circle
+	Functions for fast calculation for different shapes

 # Area